 Ian formerly led the global humanitarian policy, innovation, partnering, resource development and external engagement teams, ensuring the needs the children are placed at the centre of humanitarian action.
 Ian has over 20 years experience in the humanitarian industry starting his career in Azerbaijan then Haiti, followed by emergency response deployments in leadership roles to Kenya, Afghanistan, Iraq, Sudan, Indonesia and Lebanon.
 Externally, Ian contributes to policy and practice level discussions through inter-agency engagement with SHCR, ICVA and IASC.

 - Keeping children at the centre of the World Humanitarian Summit

 - Will the WHS be the crucible for change the humanitarian system needs?

 George Fenton, Former Director of Humanitarian Innovation and Partnering (2015-2016)

-George leads the global humanitarian innovations and partnering group at World Vision, which includes the Last Mile Mobile Solutions (LMMS) team and the recently formed iCash (innovations for cash programming) team.
+George formerly led the global humanitarian innovations and partnering group at World Vision, which included the Last Mile Mobile Solutions (LMMS) team and the recently formed iCash (innovations for cash programming) team.
 He is an ardent collaborator and connector and, during more than 25 years working within the humanitarian and development sectors, has founded several inter-agency groups and forums that have been aimed at improving operational collaboration and capacity building.
-For example, the inter-agency working group on disaster preparedness for East Africa, which promotes knowledge and information sharing on humanitarian issues and the Humanitarian Logistics Association, which promotes the professionalization of the sector.
+For example, the inter-agency working group on disaster preparedness for East Africa, which promotes knowledge and information sharing on humanitarian issues and the Humanitarian Logistics Association, which promotes the professionalisation of the sector.